pjferguson/DevSecOps-Netflix-Clone/README.md

 ### 7. **Additional Docs**
 ## Jenkins Configuration as Code
-- According to [Jenkins](https://www.jenkins.io/doc/book/managing/casc/) "Jenkins Configuration as Code (JCasC) feature defines Jenkins configuration parameters in a human-readable YAML file that can be stored as source code."
+- According to [Jenkins](https://www.jenkins.io/doc/book/managing/casc/), the "Jenkins Configuration as Code (JCasC) feature defines Jenkins configuration parameters in a human-readable YAML file that can be stored as source code."
-- This provides me with the convenience and flexibility of configuring Global Tools using code.
+- This gives me the convenience and flexibility of configuring Global Tools using code.
-- The [Configuration as Code](https://plugins.jenkins.io/configuration-as-code/) Plugin must be installed to progammatically make these changes.
+- The [Configuration as Code](https://plugins.jenkins.io/configuration-as-code/) Plugin must be installed to make these changes programmatically.
 - Jenkins file: [Jenkins](./Jenkinsfile)

 ## Pipeline as Code
 🚧 **This is a work in progress.
 Please check back later for updates.**

 ## Yarn Audit Analyzer
-- Yarn is one of the main JavaScript package managers, this is specific to the Node.js Javascript runtime environment.
+- Yarn is one of the leading JavaScript package managers; this is specific to the Node.js Javascript runtime environment.
 ```bash
 yarn audit
 ```